Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 Excessive Training Or Stretching

-Everything including working out and stretching requires moderation.
-If you do it too much it could lead to straining your joints or muscles.
+Everything — including working out and stretching — benefits from moderation.
+Doing too much too soon may lead to muscle or joint strain.

 Lack Of Exercise